Nordeste, Portugal Guide

 Day Trips

-Approximately 1 hour 30 minutes by car Vila Franca do Campo, the former capital of São Miguel, is a charming town with a rich history.
-Its main attraction is the Ilhéu de Vila Franca do Campo, a volcanic crater island just off the coast, perfect for swimming, snorkeling, and diving in its crystal-clear waters.
-The town itself offers beautiful churches, a picturesque harbor, and a relaxed atmosphere.
+Approximately 1 hour 15 minutes by car Vila Franca do Campo, the former capital of São Miguel, boasts a rich history and natural beauty.
+Take a boat trip to the Ilhéu de Vila Franca do Campo, a volcanic crater island perfect for swimming and snorkeling.
+Explore the town's historic center and enjoy the coastal views.

 Travel Time